 /

 Is your HubSpot-Salesforce integration causing more headaches than insights?
 You're not alone.
-While connecting these powerful platforms promises seamless data flow between marketing and sales teams, the reality often falls short of expectations.
+HubSpot Salesforce integration issues are among the most common complaints from revenue operations teams — and they rarely fix themselves.
 From missing data to performance bottlenecks, sync problems can significantly impact your business operations and team productivity.

 1. One-Way Sync Limitations: When Data Only Flows in One Direction